ellysh/video-game-bots/ClickerBots/protection.md

     Sleep, 1500
 }
 ```
 You can compare it with the `SimpleBot.au3` script.
 Both scripts looks very similar.
 There is minor differences in the syntax of the function calls.
 You should specify input parameters of all functions after a comma in AutoHotKey.
-But all function names like `WinActivate`, `Sleep` and `Send` still the same as AutoIt variants.
+But all function names like `WinActivate`, `Sleep` and `Send` are still the same as AutoIt variants.

 Now we are ready to test our protection system example.
 This is an algorithm to do it: